-In fiscal year 2012, the District's financing Authority issued \$10,935,000 in revenue bonds to provide financing for the main plant renovation project.
-Because of the financial condition of the District, the bonds were sold at a \$1,076,031 premium that effectively reduces the overall interest rate on the District's bonds.
+In fiscal year 2012, the District's Financing Authority issued \$10,935,000 in revenue bonds to provide financing for the Main Plant Rehabilitation Project.
+Because of the financial condition of the District, the bonds were sold at a \$1,076,031 premium that effectively reduced the overall interest rate on the District's bonds.
 Principal and interest payments began in fiscal year 2013.

-There was no new long-term debt issued by the District during the year ended June 30, 2016.
+There was no new long-term debt issued by the District during the year ended June 30, 2017.